ICS 33 Fall 2024

 # when there are no more values in the sequence.

-Syntatically, generator comprehensions are built from the same parts as list comprehensions: an initial expression, a for..in clause specifying its inputs, and zero or more additional for..in or if clauses to refine those inputs further.
+Syntatically, generator comprehensions are built from the same parts as list comprehensions: an initial expression, a for..in clause specifying its inputs, and zero or more additional for..in or if clauses to refine their behavior further.
 So, if you understand list comprehensions in detail, you've got a handle on generator comprehensions, too.
 Just as not all lists can be built with list comprehensions, not all generators can be built with generator comprehensions.
 But for many generators that follow commonly occurring patterns, they can be a terse and clear way to express something that might otherwise be more cumbersome to write without them.

 Why do we need generator comprehensions specifically, though?
 If we have list, set, and dictionary comprehensions, what benefit do generator comprehensions offer that the others don't?